rwth-iat/rte/syslibs/opcua/readme.md

 # OPC UA Server library (opcua)

 This library provides the basic server functionalities for **OPC Unified Architecture** (OPC UA, IEC 62541).
-It based on the [open62541](http://www.open62541.org/) stack, which is an open source implementation of the OPC UA stack, with server and client functionality in C.
+It is based on the [open62541](http://www.open62541.org/) stack, which is an open source implementation of the OPC UA stack with server and client functionality in C.
-The library supports a standard **OPC UA server** with an integrated **interface** to browse the ACPLT/OV object model, which is transformed to the OPC UA adress space model, in an ACPLT/RTE runtime environment.
+The library allows to add **OPC UA server** objects in an ACPLT/RTE runtime environment to browse the ACPLT/OV object model, which is transformed to the OPC UA adress space model.
 Hence, the ACPLT/RTE can be viewed and manipulated from an OCP UA client.

-An [example project](https://github.com/acplt/rte_opcua_example) with a ACPLT/RTE demo library shows how to extend the transformation by overwriting the `interface` class of this library to customize the OPC UA representation.
+An [example project](https://github.com/acplt/rte_opcua_example) with a ACPLT/RTE demo library shows how to extend the transformation by specializing the `interface` class of this library to customize the OPC UA representation.
+In this context **interfaces** are an abstract concept to:

+* add or replace transformation rules to be evaluated by the server,
+* to load information models like [OPC UA nodesets](https://github.com/OPCFoundation/UA-Nodeset) for [OPC UA Companion Specifications](https://reference.opcfoundation.org/),
+* to add custom datatypes and their en/decoding.

 ## Usage